music-non-stop/music_non_stop/README.md

 3. If the cards play the same tune, you have found a match.
 The cards will remain face up.
 4. If the cards do not match, they will flip back over after a short delay.
 5. Keep selecting two cards at a time, trying to remember the tunes and their locations.
+6. For each successful match, a bonus trivia question will pop up with multiple answer options.
+You can choose to answer the question for bonus points, or skip it and continue with the memory card game.
-6. The game ends when all pairs have been matched.
+7. The game ends when all pairs have been matched.

 </details>